Nikon D500 vs Panasonic FZ300

 Studio photographers will appreciate that the Nikon D500 (unlike the FZ300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D500 and the FZ300 are recent models that are part of the current product line-up.
 The FZ300 replaced the earlier Panasonic FZ200, while the D500 followed on from the Nikon D300S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D500 and FZ300 can be found, respectively, in the Nikon D500 Manual (free pdf) or the online Panasonic FZ300 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D500 or the Panasonic FZ300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.